 Cefalu: Cefalù, one of the most beautiful villages in Italy, is one of the busiest holiday destinations and resorts on the island.
 Is located on the northern coast of Sicily, about 70 km from Palermo.
-Kephaloidion and Coephaledium for Greeks and Romans, meaning head or also top, extremity.
-Gafludi for the Arabs, fortified city and abundant waters.
+Kephaloidion and Coephaledium for Greeks and Romans, meaning head or also top extremity.
+Gafludi for the Arabs, fortified city, and abundant waters.

-The city is dominated by a monumental rock that rises up to 270 metres in height already known to the Phoenicians as “promontory of Hercules” on which the Temple of Diana stands, a megalithic building linked to the worship of the water, as indicated by the nearby cistern dating from the ninth century BC.
+The city is dominated by a monumental rock that rises up to 270 meters in height already known to the Phoenicians as “promontory of Hercules” on which the Temple of Diana stands, a megalithic building linked to the worship of the water, as indicated by the nearby cistern dating from the ninth century BC.
 The historic district is lying in the shadow of this bastion and clings around its beating heart which is undoubtedly the Duomo, a gigantic cathedral built by Roger II, the Norman.

 According to a legend, the cathedral would be built in this city and not in Palermo, the capital of the kingdom, following a vow made to the Holy Saviour by Roger himself, who escaped a storm and landed on the beaches of the village.
-More likely are the motivations of a political-military nature, given the connotations of the territory and the undeniable characteristics of an natural fortress and the off the scale proportions of the Basilica, all magnified by the old city megalithic walls whose testimonies remain along the cliffs of the Giudecca (Postierla) and at the ancient Porta Terra (today Piazza Garibaldi).
+More likely are the motivations of a political-military nature, given the connotations of the territory and the undeniable characteristics of a natural fortress and the off the scale proportions of the Basilica, all magnified by the old city megalithic walls whose testimonies remain along the cliffs of the Giudecca (Postierla) and at the ancient Porta Terra (today Piazza Garibaldi).

 The train schedule can vary slightly depending on the day, but you can check the options for Palermo to Cefalù on the Trenitalia website.
-Tickets can be purchased online or in person at the station.
+Tickets can be purchased online or in-person at the station.
 (And here are some more tips on how to buy train tickets in Italy).

 The trains run approximately every hour between the city and the seaside town, so you can be in Cefalu within about 50 minutes.
 The train station is uphill from the beach, about a ten-minute walk away.
 And it is a short trip that is well worth it.
 While Palermo’s buzz of hectic scooters and activity can be invigorating, life in Cefalù is decidedly slower.

 Cefalù is notable for beautiful sunsets, unpretentious charm, and a very appealing blend of ingredients for an Italian seaside holiday.
-Sandy beaches, a picturesque historic town on a rocky headland, some high culture in the shape of a fine Norman cathedral, decent transport links, Sicilian food and sunshine all add up to make the town one of Italy’s most attractive seaside destinations.
+Sandy beaches, a picturesque historic town on a rocky headland, some high culture in the shape of a fine Norman cathedral, decent transport links, Sicilian food, and sunshine all add up to make the town one of Italy’s most attractive seaside destinations.

 Unlike the modern beach resorts and developed fishing villages which dot Italy’s coast, Cefalù has some grandeur in its past – it was important enough that one of Sicily’s Norman rulers, Roger II, would build a glorious cathedral here.
-While its later history was less distinguished, there are some substantial and elegant buildings in the town, as well as reminders of Sicily’s varied influences, not just Norman and Byzantine, but also Arab, Spanish and finally Italian.
+While its later history was less distinguished, there are some substantial and elegant buildings in the town, as well as reminders of Sicily’s varied influences, not just Norman and Byzantine, but also Arab, Spanish, and finally Italian.
 Nowadays tourism is a big and profitable industry here, and the modern town spreads out along the coast from the centro storico (historic centre).